The Long Trail in Vermont Backpacking Guide

 DOWN OR SYNTHETIC JACKET

 I used the discontinued Borah Gear down jacket, weighing in at just over 5oz in a men’s medium.
 As an alternative, consider a jacket like the Katabatic Tarn, a lightweight down jacket with exceptional warmth for its weight.
 Pair it with other clothing layers for many hikers.
-For colder trips or if you sleep cold in general, look to Katbatic’s Tincup.
+For colder trips or if you sleep cold in general, look to Katabatic’s Tincup.
 Both the Tarn and Tincup use RDS-certified and hydrophobic down.
 While the down isn’t waterproof, it does have a DWR treatment on the down plumes that will help combat any loss of loft from the humidity.
 Of course, like any down jacket, it’s not meant to be hiked in in rainy conditions.
+See our review of the Katabatic Tarn jacket for more info.

 If you routinely hike in your insulation layer, consider getting a synthetic jacket, given its higher resistance to loss of loft and insulation when wet.
 I didn’t encounter any weather that had me hiking in my puffy, but it’s possible in the fall that you might want to.